Family Therapy Methods: Exploring Family Counseling

 Structural family therapy might be utilized when a child is involved in a conflict.
 The therapist may begin by drawing a chart of your family and noting the relationships between you.
 Once positions of power are identified, they may help clarify potential changes or techniques to address conflicts and communication between each pairing.

-This therapy method was developed based on the belief that the root of many childhood problems comes from concerns within the family unit that go unsolved, not from the child or their behavior.
+This therapy method was developed based on the belief that the root of many childhood problems comes from concerns that go unsolved, not from the child or their behavior.
 Many studies back up this belief, showing that children raised with dysfunctional family dynamics are at a greater disposition for depression and other mental health and behavioral concerns.

 Clients may learn to restructure the family dynamic in structural family therapy after identifying key issues.
 Your therapist might have you participate in roleplays, acting out problematic situations that occurred in the months or weeks before your session.
 At times, your therapist may pretend to take certain sides or model how family members relate.
 This method may break up negative patterns and promote a healthier family dynamic.